ro-afonso/accel-monitor-web-services/README.md

-4) Initialize Heroku, add files and deploy: heroku login heroku git:remote -a your-app-name # change the name for your app git commit -am ‘initial commit’ git push heroku master # deploy the code to heroku heroku ps:scale web=1 # run with 1 heroku “dyno”
+4) Initialize Heroku, add files and deploy: heroku login heroku git:remote -a your-app-name # change the name for your app git commit -am "initial commit" git push heroku master # deploy the code to heroku heroku ps:scale web=1 # run with 1 heroku “dyno”
 5) The app is now available at 'https://your-app-name.herokuapp.com'